 RMA management is responsible for establishing and maintaining effective internal controls to ensure the effectiveness of operations, reliability of reporting, compliance with applicable laws and regulations, and safeguarding of assets.
 RMA has conducted its assessment of internal controls and financial systems pursuant to Sections 2 and 4 of FMFIA.
-Based on the results of this evaluation, RMA can provide an unmodified statement of assurance that its internal control over the effectiveness and efficiency of operations and compliance with laws and regulations, as of September 30, 2017 and 2016, was operating effectively.
+Based on the results of this evaluation, RMA can provide an unmodified statement of assurance that its internal control over the effectiveness and efficiency of operations and compliance with laws and regulations, as of September 30, 2016 and 2015, was operating effectively with the exception of one material weakness in the internal controls over financial reporting for fiscal year 2015, as it relates to the estimated losses on insurance claims calculation.
+The material weakness was resolved in fiscal year 2016.